CrazyFedde/docs/commands.md

 <a name="duckduckgo"></a>
 ### Search

-Searches DuckDuckGo.com with your given query and returns the first four results.
+Searches DuckDuckGo.com with the given query and returns the first four results.

 #### Usage